backdrop-contrib/slick/README.txt

   not named Grid.
 Otherwise overrides skin Grid accordingly.

   Requires:
-  Visible slides, Skin Grid for starter, A reasonable amount of contents, Optionset with Rows and slidesPerRow = 1.
+  Visible slides, Skin Grid for starter, A reasonable amount of slides, Optionset with Rows and slidesPerRow = 1.
   Avoid variableWidth and adaptiveHeight.
 Use consistent dimensions.
   This is module feature, older than core Rows, and offers more flexibility.